Jerome-Maurin/vmdb2-wrapper/README.md

 ******************************

-For Ansible use vmdb2-ansible.yaml.exemple as a starting point, create a file named vmdb2-ansible.yaml to write a playbook that will be used by vmdb2
+For Ansible use `vmdb2-ansible.yaml.exemple` as a starting point, create a file named `vmdb2-ansible.yaml` to write a playbook that will be used by `vmdb2`

 ******************************

-If you face any issue when running the built image, try removing the corresponding cache file *.tbz and rebuilding the image
+If you face any issue when running the built image, try removing the corresponding cache file `RELEASE_ARCH_rootfs.tbz` and rebuilding the image

 ******************************

 HOW-TO add the support for a new board :

-FIXME
+FIXME<br>
-Is the card supported by flash kernel ?
+Is the card supported by flash kernel ?<br>
-If not, ..., comment the rm of /etc/flash-kernel/machine, if not kernel update wont work
+If not, ..., comment the rm of /etc/flash-kernel/machine, if not kernel update wont work<br>
-Same if flash-kernel cannot retrieve the card's name by looking in /proc/device-tree/model
+Same if flash-kernel cannot retrieve the card's name by looking in /proc/device-tree/model<br>
-For example in case something else than U-Boot is used as bootloader
+For example in case something else than U-Boot is used as bootloader<br>
 FIXME